codonlibrary/codonPython/CONTRIBUTING.md

 * [Naming conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions) – Naming styles, naming conventions, names to avoid, ASCII compatibility, package and module names, class names, type variable names, exception names, global variable names, function and variable names, function and method arguments, method names and instance variables, constants & designing for inheritance
 * [Programming recommendations](https://www.python.org/dev/peps/pep-0008/#programming-recommendations) – Function annotations & variable annotations

-We also use docstrings and we try to (loosely) follow [`numpy`'s docstring standards](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
+We also use docstrings and we try to follow [`numpy`'s docstring standards](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).

 Start reading our code to get a feel for it but most importantly, remember that this is open source software - consider the people who will read your code, and make it look nice for them.